 Overall, Elkem has good multi-cultural spread in the organisation.
 This is measured by the distribution of employees that belong to nationalities outside the country in which they work.
 In Norway, Elkem has 36 different nationalities represented in the workforce.
 In France, 15 and in the US, 9 nationalities.
 In several smaller entities in Europe and South America there are also 5 or more different nationalities represented.
 Moving forward, the company will continue to assess the diversity needs and to attract cultural diversity in its operations.
 In total in Elkem there are employees of 65 different nationalities.
-The largest groups are Chinese, Norwegian, French, American, Icelandic and Spanish.
+The largest groups are Chinese, Norwegian, French,

-Age diversity

-16% of the total workforce is under the age of 30, 56% between 30 and 50 years of age and 28% above 50.
-Among the management, 59% of the leaders are in the 30-50 years category.
-We follow up the age structure of our workforce and we work systematically to further develop, maintain and transfer knowledge and critical competencies from senior to more junior employees.
+We believe that the commitment and accountability of our American, Icelandic and Spanish. leaders are of utmost importance.
+The way our leaders communicate and interact with their teams, what they Age diversity communicate and emphasise, their vision for the future, 16% of the total workforce is under the age of 30, 56% what they celebrate and recognise, what they expect, between 30 and 50 years of age and 28% above 50. how they make their decisions, the extent to which they Among the management, 59% of the leaders are in the are trusted and the beliefs and perceptions that they 30-50 years category.
+We follow up the age structure reinforce are all critical in impacting a diverse and inclusive of our workforce and we work systematically to further culture in the workplace.
+Our leadership development develop, maintain and transfer knowledge and critical programmes focus on developing and equipping Elkem's competencies from senior to more junior employees. leaders with the people skills needed to engage and empower their employees to perform at their best.
+The Gender diversity golden thread of DEI has been deliberately interwoven into The gender diversity is very stable in Elkem, with the the programmes, in modules and topics such as: Inclusive proportion of female to male employees being 25% to 75%. leadership, unconscious bias, psychological safety, In the management teams (corporate, division and plants) managing self and managing teams.

-Gender diversity

-The gender diversity is very stable in Elkem, with the proportion of female to male employees being 25% to 75%.
-In the management teams (corporate, division and plants)
+- → Code of conduct

+- → Speak up policy

+- \rightarrow People policy

+Elkem's corporate policies Z